alia55/log-analysis/README.md

 * To run the database type

    psql -d news
-## Running

-* Use  below command to run the python program that fetches query results.

-    python log-analysis.py

 ## Views we create a view for answering third question :
+you need to run the database type
+     psql -d news then crate the view

      CREATE VIEW summary AS Select t1.date,t1.error,t2.total from